syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

 ## Ribbon with MVVM

 For better control customization MVVM pattern can be followed.
-The following code illustrate a simple MVVM pattern with Ribbon control
+The following steps illustrate a simple MVVM pattern with Ribbon control

+1.Create new WPF project

+2.Add `Model` class for each element which need to be included in Ribbon control.
+In this sample class has been created for RibbonTab, RibbonBar and RibbonItem

 ###Model